oslokommune/okdata-pipeline/doc/converters/csv.md

     resulted in longer processing time
 * A file just under the 5GB PUT limit (our current limitation for files in the dataplatform)
-  * about 7min execution time, well under 15min max time available for lambda
+  * about 7min execution time, well under 15min max time available for Lambda
   * time spent is about linear to file with 1/4 the size
 * The 2.27GB gzipped file (7.54GB raw) scales almost linear in time spent compared to 1GB unzipped file